 The Lisboa card can be worth it, depending on what you plan to see and do while in the city.
-If you plan to use public transportation frequently and do a lot of sightseeing in a short period of time, then having a Lisboa card is worth it and can save you money.
+If you plan to use public transportation frequently and do a lot of sightseeing in a short period of time, then having a Lisbon card is worth it and can save you money.

 Seeing two or more sites, plus using public transportation multiple times a day, can get you the cost of a 24hr Lisboa card.
-Combine seeing multiple attractions per day across three days, and you can save money by buying a 72hr Lisboa card.
+Combine seeing multiple attractions per day across three days, and you can save money by buying a 72hr Lisboa pass.
 Do the math and calculate the cost of the card vs the savings to see if it’s worth it for you.

-During my visit to Lisbon, the Lisboa card was a valuable asset, giving me freedom and flexibility to not have to worry about buying additional tickets for attractions and transportation, making getting around the city a breeze.
+During my visit to Lisbon, the Lisboa card was a valuable asset.
+Giving me freedom and flexibility to not have to worry about buying additional tickets for attractions and transportation, making getting around the city a breeze.

-Where to Buy a Lisboa Card?
+Where to Buy the Lisboa Card?

 When you buy a Lisboa card, it is not activated and is valid for up to one year until you use the card.